Edit As You Wish: Video Caption Editing with Multi-grained User Control: Methodology

-The VDEdit task inherently requests the alignment between edited descriptions and the given video.
-We use \textbf{EMScore}~\cite{EMScore} to calculate the semantic similarity between the edited caption and the video.
-Since EMScore focuses on both coarse-grained similarity (i.e. video-sentence) and fine-grained similarity (i.e. frame-word), it is sensitive to wrong visual details in edited captions.
-Besides, BLEU4 and ROUGE-L can also reflect the relevance between edited captions and the given video.
+\textit{Text-Video alignment.} The VCE task inherently requires the alignment between edited descriptions and the given video.
+We use \textbf{EMScore}~\cite{EMScore} to calculate the semantic similarity between edited captions and videos.
+It focuses on both coarse-grained similarity (video-sentence) and fine-grained similarity (frame-word).